an EE major @ UCSB

 June 2024 - September 2024

-April 2023 - Present
+April 2023 - June 2025

 June 2022 - September 2022

-(1) LACCD Power Efficiency Study: constructed single-line diagrams of high voltage field equipment and manhole profiles of feeder cables in CAD after on-site field surveys
+(1) LACCD Power Efficiency Study: constructed single-line diagrams of high voltage field equipment and manhole profiles of feeder cables

 Built a garage door system that is controlled by a half-stepping stepper motor.
 An accelerometer (interfaced with SPI) is used to determine the position of the door and it is opoened or closed with either terminal commands in UART or specified temperature conditions read from a TC-74 sensor using I2C.
 Bluetooth compatibility was also implemented with the HC-05 module.